claudiofsr/find-identical-files/README.md

 find_duplicate_files -p ~/Downloads -r json > fdf.json
 ```

-4. To find duplicate files in the current directory whore size is greater than or equal to 8 bytes:
+4. To find duplicate files in the current directory whose size is greater than or equal to 8 bytes:

 ```
 find_duplicate_files -k 8